 - 1. Salaries: inclusive of all taxes and social benefits for employees working on the project; - Equipment or machinery for production purposes and R&D supplies; not exceeding 50% of the total project budget.
 Only in duly justified cases and derived from the specific of the project and its results, GITA might accept the costs exceeding above-mentioned ceiling; - 3.
 R&D services, subcontracts.
-All agreements with third parties must contain provision that the Applicant retains ownership of all new IP and know-how that may be created during the implementation of the project; - 4.
-R&D experts/advisors; - 5.
-Patent application and fees, certifications; - 6.
-All other costs that are derived directly from the requirements of the project and do not fall within the list of ineligible costs as listed below.
+All agreements with third parties must contain provision that the Applicant retains ownership of all new IP and know-how that may be created during the implementation of the project;

+- 4. Office and business support;

+- 5. R&D experts/advisors;

+- 6. Patent application and fees, certifications;

+- 7. Sales and marketing costs;

+- 8. All other costs that are derived directly from the requirements of the project and do not fall within the list of ineligible costs as listed below.

-The applicants financed under the Startup Matching Grants must get a tax credit or a refund of the value-added tax and an exemption on profit and import taxes envisaged for grantees by the Georgian
+The applicants financed under the Startup Matching Grants must get a tax credit or a refund of the value-added tax and an exemption on profit and import taxes envisaged for grantees by the Georgian Tax Code.

-Tax Code.